Hurun420/SatelliteChangeDetection/README.md

    - Absolute:
      Detects and overlays pixel-wise absolute differences between consecutive images.
    - Speed:
-     Analyzes and visualizes how quickly regions change over time.
+     Analyzes and visualizes how quickly regions change over time using a central difference approximation method.
    - Land Use:
      Classifies detected changes into simplified land use categories based on tiled analysis.